ayushsinghania/CS7IS3-IR-Lucene-Based-Search-Engine/README.md

 # AWS Instance's IP address
  - IPv4 Public IP: 52.90.142.34

+ # Getting Started

+  - Open Terminal/Command Prompt on you PC/MAC/Linux System
+  - Copy the commands present below one at a time

 # Instructions on how to access our AWS instance:
   ```sh